annaesvensson/yellow-core/readme.md

 ## How to update a website

 You can update your website in a web browser or at the command line.
 You can find information about [latest product changes](https://datenstrom.se/yellow/help/what-s-new) in the help.
-Keep in mind that only extensions that are on the official website will be updated, you may need to update experimental extensions manually.
+Keep in mind that only extensions available on the official website will be updated, you may need to update experimental extensions manually.
 [Learn more about updating](https://github.com/annaesvensson/yellow-update).

 ## How to hide a page